 It Wasn’t Easy But It Was My Only Choice

 At first, I attempted to postpone the wedding, to give us time to figure things out, but that was not an option.
 I considered getting married and waiting a year to see if we could work things out.
 I figured if not, we could get divorced.
 (How ridiculous?!
 To state the obvious, if you’re planning a divorce deadline before the wedding, CALL IT OFF NOW.)

 Trying to convince myself I was having “cold feet” didn’t work.
 I fought with myself, and with him, until calling off the wedding and ending our relationship was my only choice.

 I had guilt for going back on my word.
 When I said yes to his proposal, nearly a year earlier, I had meant it with my whole heart.
 I loved him and didn’t want to leave him.
 However, I knew if I stayed, I’d never get the opportunity to express myself as the woman I was becoming.

 I have no doubt that calling off my wedding was the right decision, but damn, that did not make it any easier.

 The wedding date was only three months away when I called it off.
 We lost a ton of money and had to face a lot of awkward conversations.
 We had already put down a deposit on the venue and the DJ and I had bought a dress.
-Worst of all, I had already sent out save-the-dates.
+Most embarrassing of all, I had already sent out save-the-dates.
 Several of our friends and family members had already purchased plane tickets and booked hotel rooms.
 As if un-planning a wedding wasn’t difficult enough, ending a six year relationship was even harder.